filesender/filesender/docs/v2.0/i38n/index.md

 ## How to import translations from poeditor to github

-Early 2018 scripts were created to import langauge translations from poeditor into a local checkout of the source from github.
-The intended workflow is that you create a local git branch, import the translation for one or more a languages, and then push up to github to make a pull requst to have the changes integrated into git master.
+Early 2018 scripts were created to import language translations from poeditor into a local checkout of the source from github.
+The intended work flow is that you create a local git branch, import the translation for one or more a languages, and then push up to github to make a pull request to have the changes integrated into git master.

-To get started you should login to poeditor.com and export the langauges of interest as php files.
+To get started you should login to poeditor.com and export the languages of interest as php files.

 The below command will then import a language file for the en_au translation.